Laimlobering/Proyectos-LIS-2023/Product/Product evolution.md

 # Product Evolution

-## _Summary of completed product changes between the FIRST, SECOND and THIRD deliverables.
-Mention in synthesized form the most significant changes and that evidence is available._

 ### __Changes to the second installment__

 The main idea of the product did not change between the first and the second release, however, some features were added and/or removed: